 \subsection{$\Rep(S_3)$-symmetric Gapped Phases}

 In this section we study the $\Rep(S_3)$ gapped phases as realized in the anyon chain model described in section \ref{Subsec:RepS3_generalities}.
 On general grounds \cite{Bhardwaj:2023idu}, we know that there are four gapped phases, which can be characterized as the trivial phase, the $\Z_2$ SSB, $\Rep(S_3)$ SSB and $\Rep(S_3)/\Z_2$ SSB.
-Here we will construct the UV lattice models and determine also the order parameters for each vacuum and the action of the non-invertible symmetry.
+Here we will construct the UV lattice models and determine the order parameters for each vacuum and the action of the non-invertible symmetry.

-\paragraph{Hamiltonian for gapped phases.} For each gapped phase, we describe a fixed-point or commuting projector Hamiltonian and study the characteristic properties of the gapped phase such as the symmetry action on the multiplet of ground states and the structure of order parameters.
+\paragraph{Hamiltonians for gapped phases.} For each gapped phase, we describe a fixed-point or commuting projector Hamiltonian and study the characteristic properties of the gapped phase such as the symmetry action on the multiplet of ground states and the structure of order parameters.
 Recall that the input boundary and symmetry boundary in the SymTFT associated with the anyon chain model are

 Correspondingly, the fusion category of lines on the input boundary is $\cC=\Vec_{S_3}$ while the lines on the symmetry boundary are $\cS=\Rep(S_3)$.
 In the SymTFT different infra-red gapped phases are in correspondence with topological boundary conditions on the physical boundary $\Bphys$.
-Different topological $\Bphys$ are obtained from $\Binp$ by gauging some or a part of $\cC$.
+Different topological $\Bphys$ are obtained from $\Binp$ by gauging some part or all of $\cC$.
 Each such gauging in turn corresponds to picking a Frobenius algebra $A$ in $\cC$ and restricting the Hamiltonian to $A$.